-Eco-towns offer an exciting opportunity to provide desperately needed new homes for families and first time buyers, in a way that is consistent with our climate change objections.
-Eco-towns must have at least 30 per cent. affordable housing, but I am keen to see if we can achieve even more with some developments pushing towards 50 per cent.
+Eco-towns offer an exciting opportunity to provide desperately needed new homes for families and first-time buyers, but in a way that is consistent with our climate change objectives.
+They must have at least 30 per cent. affordable housing, but I am keen to see whether we can achieve even more, with some developments pushing towards 50 per cent.

 I hope that the Scottish Executive in Holyrood are listening to our commitment in this regard.
 I note that eco-towns will provide low running cost properties and good access to public transport, but does my right hon.
 Friend agree that we need to regenerate our towns and cities at the same time so that one does not succeed at the expense of the other?

 I agree with my hon.
 Friend.
 It is important that the eco-towns of the future, of which we hope to have 10, take into account the areas where they are situated and the links with other communities.
 I see some real possibilities, particularly in realising a public transport vision in some communities.
 I understand from my hon.
 Friend and others from Scotland that the Scottish National party has been quiet on these matters, but I hope it will learn from the ambition and progress here in Westminster to provide homes in a way that meets our climate change objectives.

 This morning, the Minister for Social Development in Northern Ireland announced an eco-village for Enniskillen.
 We welcome all such developments, but may we have an assurance that we will make further progress at a more dynamic pace to try to reassure communities throughout the United Kingdom that we are serious about climate change?